alok/notational-fzf-vim/README.md

 -   By searching the whole set of directories simultaneously, we handle the second.

+It also handles Notational Velocity's issue with multiple databases.
+UNIX does not allow repeated filenames in the same folder, but often the parent folder provides context, like in `workout/TODO.md` and `coding/TODO.md`.

 This plug-in attempts to abstract the operation of note-taking over *all* the notes you take, with priority given to one main notes